laminas/laminas-continuous-integration-action/README.md

 - `$2`: the user the QA command will run under
 - `$3`: the WORKDIR path
 - `$4`: the `$JOB` passed to the entrypoint (see above)

+It is also possible to pass `after_script` with a list of commands via the `$JOB` variable.
+`$STATUS` is a variable containing the exit code of the command and can be used in the commands listed in `after_script`.

 #### Parsing the $JOB